tpwres/teczki-polskiego-wrestlingu/content/o/tbw.md

 #### 2009: split from DDW

 In 2008, American wrestler [Don Roid](@/w/don-roid.md) settled in Poland, and finding no pro wrestling organizations, opened his own.
+He also managed to acquire Borkowski and Supron's support.
 The newly created [DDW](@/o/ddw.md) had ambitious plans, which included holding an event in Warsaw's Stodoła klub.
-However, tickets prices for this event proved to be too high and the interest in wrestling too low, ultimately leading to its cancellation.
+However, ticket prices for this event proved to be too high, and public interest in pro wrestling too low, ultimately leading to its cancellation.
 After that, Supron and Borkowski ended their collaboration with DDW, and set off with their own plan.

-According to them, basing the events on only Polish wrestlers, at that time few and unknown, did not make sense.
+According to them, basing the events on only Polish wrestlers, at that time few and unknown, made no sense.
 Neither did they want to organize a wrestling school to train their own stars first.
-And lastly, that they cannot afford hiring the best-known American superstars, when the European independent scene will suffice.
-Thus did Borkowski and Supron again contact Bernard Vandamme, whose wrestling promotion, Eurostars, was holding events in Belgium and France at that time, and had a solid roster of experienced, if unknown to Polish fans, wrestlers.
-With Bernard's help, they also contacted Fight Club Finland, European Wrestling Association from Austria, the German Wrestling Federation.
+And lastly, they could not afford hiring top American superstars, when the European independent scene would suffice.
+Thus did Borkowski and Supron again contact Bernard Vandamme, whose wrestling promotion, Eurostars, was holding events in Belgium and France at that time, and had a solid roster of experienced, if unknown to Polish fans, workers.
+With Bernard's help, they also contacted Fight Club Finland, European Wrestling Association from Austria, and the German Wrestling Federation.

 #### 2010: Successful events